fll-pigeons/gamechangers/docs/robotgame.md

 --------
 # Log
+> #### 10 Oct - testing new robot with old programs; No meeting on Oct 11 - Thanksgiving
+Not enough to just change axle sizes, need to reprogram.
+Drivebase class makes it seem like you only need to change axle sizes it you build new robot without changing you programs, not the case for us.
+Change of direction of motors and changing settings speed and acceleration parameters to negative numbers should  be the only required change... maybe we are issing something.
+> #### 3 & 4 Oct - working on forklift attachment
+> #### 26 & 27 Sept - working on box robot
 > #### 19 & 20 Sept - moved to shorter Sat/Sun meetings; started working on box robot
 > #### 12 Sept - School started - moved to Saturday meetings; more trial and error with robot
 > #### 1 & 3 Sept - working on 3rd iteration of robot so that the wheels are more rigid and swapping attachments is easier.